Uniform intersecting families with large covering number: Introduction

 \end{thm}

-The theorem is tight, as is witnessed by the following simple example of an intersecting family, called the {\it full star}: $\s_x:= \{S\subset {[n]\choose k}: x\in S\}$.
+The theorem is tight, as is witnessed by the following simple example of an intersecting family, called the {\it full star}: $\s_x:= \{S\subset {[n]\choose k}: x\in S\}$, where $x\in [n]$.
 Any subfamily of a full star is called a {\it star}, and the element $x$ is called the {\it center} of the star.
 By now there are myriads of results having their origin in the Erd\H os--Ko--Rado theorem.
 One of the important directions deals with stability of \eqref{eq1.1}.
 The idea is to impose further conditions on $\ff$ in order to quantify the difference between $\ff$ and any star, and to improve the bound \eqref{eq1.1} accordingly.
 One of the most natural such measures of difference is the covering number of $\ff$: \begin{defn} For a family $\ff$ consisting of non-empty subsets and a set $T$, we say that $T$ is a {\em cover} or {\em transversal} for $\ff$ if $F\cap T\ne\emptyset $ holds for all $F\in \ff$.
 The {\em covering number} $\tau(\ff)$ is the minimum of $|T|$ over all covers of $\ff$. \end{defn} Note that if $\ff$ is intersecting then each $F\in \ff$ is a cover.

 The goal of this paper is to investigate, to which extent we can hope to improve \eqref{eq1.1} if we impose a lower bound on the covering number of $\ff$.
 For reasons that will become clear later we are most interested in the regime $2k<n<k^2$.